As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Read the full disclosure here

 - Simmer on low for 45 minutes or until desired consistency.

-- Pour into clean jars.
+- Pour into hot, clean unused mason jars.

 - Store in fridge for up to 2 months. (once opened use within 1 month)